35 Amazing Things to do in Warsaw (Poland) in 2021

 note: it is actually possible to access the front of the house from the street but you will have to go a long way around, it’s easier through the bakery!

-27) Things to do in Warsaw Poland: Go back in time at the FOTOPLASTIKON
+29) Go back in time at the FOTOPLASTIKON

 If I told you that you could travel back in time for the price of a bus ride (1$), would you do it?

 Stepping into the Fotoplastikon in Warsaw is a truly “time-warping” experience.
 As you walk into the tiny room that accommodates the machine – before you even put your eyes on the viewfinder – you are quickly transported back in time.
-Old songs play quietly in the background, the gentle smell of old wood permeates your nostrils and the sight of this old machine, once the latest miracle of the entertaining business, takes you away from modern society.
+Old songs play quietly in the background, the gentle smell of old wood permeates your nostrils, and the sight of this old machine, once the latest miracle of the entertaining business, takes you away from modern society.

-The Fotoplastikon is a stereoscopic machine with a collection of more than seven thousands 3D pictures.
+The Fotoplastikon is a stereoscopic machine with a collection of more than seven thousand 3D pictures.
 These pictures were captured by hundreds of photographers and journalists, who were sent around the world to depict all those faraway places that the common people could not afford to see.

 It’s also worth saying that this is the oldest working machine in its original location.
 There are other machines similar to this one in the world, but they are usually in museums!